 A legend for Juventus, having signed for the Turin giants as an 18 year old and then amassing a club record 705 appearances for the club, and scoring 290 goals.

-During his 19 years with the Old Lady he would play in a variety of creative positions, often as a support striker, sometimes an attacking midfielder, out wide on the left, or even as an out and out striker.
+During his 19 years with the Old Lady he would play in a variety of creative positions, often as a support striker, sometimes an attacking midfielder, out wide on the left, or even as an out-and-out striker.
 Whichever position Del Piero played he was capable of moments of magic.
 He was a fine dribbler, whilst his combination play, particularly in tight spaces, was extremely good.
 Whilst his vision and technique would provide many assists for teammates, Del Piero also had a great goal scoring rate, and was renowned for scoring spectacular goals, with a great reputation from set pieces.
 Really hard working too, chasing down defenders and pressing.

 Fantastic little playmaker, and one of those footballers who seemed to be widely loved by many fans across the game, not just those of the clubs he played for.
 Zola rose to prominence in the early 90s at Napoli, having been purchased from the Sardinian club, Torres.
-Maradona was obviously the resident number 10 at Napoli at that time, but Zola started to make a name for himself as his understudy with some great cameo performances.
+Diego Maradona was obviously the resident number 10 at Napoli at that time, but Zola started to make a name for himself as his understudy with some great cameo performances.
 Training with Maradona would prove to have a huge effect on Zola, as he built up a friendship with him and analysed his techniques, particularly from dead-ball situations.

 One of the great 1970s and 1980s playmakers, Antognoni became a legend at Fiorentina after La Viola manager Nils Liedholm signed him from AC Asti as an eighteen year old in 1972.